Alcohol Test Strips

 Medical study proves that the concentration of alcohol in human saliva is almost equal to that in blood, and Saliva Alcohol test strips and urine alcohol test strip can be used as a rapid semi-quantitative screening method for the preliminary determination of blood alcohol concentration (BAC).

-Milk alcohol test strips are intended to detect alcohol in breast milk, for the protection of the babies feed on breast milk.
+Milk alcohol test strips are intended to detect alcohol in breast milk, for the protection of the babies feeding on breast milk.

 All the alcohol strips employ a solid-phase chemistry system which uses a highly specific enzyme reaction.
 On contact with specimens of alcohol, the reaction pad will rapidly change colors depending on the concentration of alcohol present.
 This color change is proportional to the concentration of alcohol in the specimen.